PlayboyPrime/ModalMod/README.md

+# MOD IS OUTDATED / NOT WORKING ANYMORE

 # This is a event mod and wont show in add response.
 Everything needs to be set in config.json

 # ModalMod